moby/moby/docs/userguide/networking/default_network/configure-dns.md

 the Docker default bridge.
 This is a `bridge` network named `bridge` created automatically when you install Docker.

-**Note**: The [Docker networks feature](../dockernetworks.md) allows you to create user-defined networks in addition to the default bridge network.
+> **Note**: The [Docker networks feature](../dockernetworks.md) allows you to create user-defined networks in addition to the default bridge network.
+Please refer to the [Docker Embedded DNS](../configure-dns.md) section for more information on DNS configurations in user-defined networks.

 How can Docker supply each container with a hostname and DNS configuration, without having to build a custom image with the hostname written inside?
 Its trick is to overlay three crucial `/etc` files inside the container with virtual files where it can write fresh information.
 You can see this by running `mount` inside a container: